JustinElGG/2020_VSD/README.md

 # 2020_VSD
-This is homework of "2020 VLSI System Design"
+This is homework for "2020 VLSI System Design"